Logiqx/gps-details/docs/devices/coros/fit/README.md

 This brief document lists the various pieces of metadata in the hopes that they can be included in the future.

+The request for additional metadata was first made in a Github repository in May 2022 - see [link](https://github.com/Logiqx/gp3s-coros/issues/16).

 ### Useful Information